Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology for automatic creation of Technical Documentation from C++ header files.
-If you need further information on Doxygen, refer to https://www.stack.nl/~dimitri/doxygen/index.html.
+If you need further information on Doxygen, refer to https://www.doxygen.nl/index.html.

 **Graphviz** is open source graph visualization software developed by John Ellson, Emden Gansner, Yifan Hu and Arif Bilgin.
-Graph visualization is representiation of structured information as diagrams of abstract graphs and networks.
+Graph visualization is representation of structured information as diagrams of abstract graphs and networks.
 This product is used together with Doxygen in Open CASCADE Technology for automatic creation of Technical Documentation (generation of dependency graphs).
 Current versions of Graphviz are licensed on an open source basis under The Eclipse Public License (EPL) (https://www.graphviz.org/license/).